 After enjoying some downtime at the hotel after lunch (and maybe taking a giant nap after all that time in the sun), head over to The Springs Cinema and Taphouse Drive-In for dinner and a movie.
 That’s right, drive-in movies have made a big comeback.
 Though they are still open for regular showings inside, The Springs Cinema has also added a giant outdoor screen so guests can enjoy movies in the comfort of their own vehicle.
 The movies they show change each weekend, but past showings have included beloved blockbusters like Jaws, Back to the Future, Grease and The Avengers.
 You can breakout a whole tailgating set up or watch from inside your car.
 You can even order food from their full kitchen and have it delivered right to your car.

 Okay, this time we are going to recommend waking up a little early before it gets too hot out.
 Grab some coffee and pastries to-go from Café Vendome or City Bagel Café and take a stroll around the sculpture garden at City Springs, the heart of Sandy Springs.

 Finally, if you are feeling up for a little activity, wrap up your weekend with a hike through East Palisades.
-This unit of the Chattahoochee River National Recreation Area is a four-mile trail that has amazing views of the river and a bamboo forest.
+This unit of the CRNRA is a four-mile trail that has amazing views of the river and a bamboo forest.